 Beyond these examples

-These snippets focus on specific IAM management approaches: single-member grants, multi-member role bindings, and complete policy replacement.
+These snippets focus on specific IAM management features: incremental vs authoritative IAM management, single-member and multi-member role grants, and policy-level IAM replacement.
 They’re intentionally minimal rather than full identity federation deployments.

 To keep things focused, common IAM patterns are omitted, including: